Medicaid Spend Down Strategies

 Purchase an Annuity

-Because the spouse is a allowed a higher amount of amount of income than the person applying for Medicaid, transferring money to an annuity and having it pay to the spouse is an acceptable spend down strategy as long as it pays out before the end of the community spouse’s life expectancy.
+Because the spouse is allowed a higher amount of income than the person applying for Medicaid, transferring money to an annuity and having it pay to the spouse is an acceptable spend-down strategy as long as it pays out before the end of the community spouse’s life expectancy.
 Look for a single premium immediate annuity because the money is paid as a single lump sum with payouts beginning immediately.